eps0003/kag-sync/README.md

         return ObjectType::Foo;
     }

-    // A command is sent if there is serialized data and it differs from data sent previously void Serialize(CBitStream@ bs)
+    // A command is sent if serialized data differs from last tick void Serialize(CBitStream@ bs)
     {
         // Serialize state on the server